 Since I live in Germany, my feed is full of adverts from German cosmetics brands, most of which are not cruelty-free.
-Many times I mark these adverts is not relevant but, I keep getting them.
+Many times I mark these adverts as not relevant but, I keep getting them.
 One of the adverts that caught my attention was from Schwarzkopf, previously known in Italian speaking countries as Testanera.
-Schwarzkopf are currently advertising their new vegan range in Germany.
+Schwarzkopf is currently advertising their new vegan range in Germany.
 Unfortunately, most vegans assume that if the range is vegan, the brand should be cruelty-free as there is the misconception that these two terms mean the same thing, which is not the case.
 The term vegan means only that it does not contain animal-derived materials or ingredients, while cruelty-free only means that the brand does not support animal testing.
-So to help vegans from falling into this trap set by such companies, I thought of being proactive and explain why Schwarzkopf is not cruelty-free.
+So to help vegans from falling into this trap set by such companies, I thought of being proactive and emphasising that Schwarzkopf is not cruelty-free.

 Is Schwarzkopf certified cruelty-free?